 Students in the secondary school will work with a range of subject specialists and, where appropriate, engage in social and learning opportunities at nearby mainstream secondary, Chessington School.

 We will enable pupils to achieve a range of academic and vocational qualifications that best suit their learner profiles and needs.
-Pupils will follow the national curriculum, which includes classes in English, maths, science, art, computing, history, music, physical education and food technology.
+Pupils will follow the national curriculum, which includes classes in English, maths, science, art, computing, history, music (please see our music development plan), physical education and food technology.
 All pupils will experience explicit RSE, PSHE and RE teaching on a weekly basis, with additional teaching opportunities as they arise and tailored to improving the Quality of Life and lived experiences of pupils.
 The designated phonics scheme, used across the school, is Sounds-Write.

 Social curriculum